SupaMafia/Simple-Portfolio-Calculator/README.md

 An [Indices.txt] is provided for testing and debuging purpose.

 Result interpretation: Maximum Sharpe-Ratio Portfolio suggests a ratio for highest excess return.
 Minimum Variance Portfolio suggests a ratio for lower risk.

+New version with support for more than 2 indicies is planned.